 Due to our limited space, we ask that students withdraw from classes at least seven working days prior to the start of the class in order to receive a refund.
 If we must cancel a class, we will make every effort to inform you prior to the class time, and you will receive a full refund.
 All classes are held at McKee Botanical Garden.
 Space is limited.
 Pre-registration is required for all classes.

 To register, please call 772-794-0601 or visit us at the Garden at 350 US Highway 1, Vero Beach, FL 32962.
 Cash and checks only.

 Generously underwritten by:

 McKee Botanical Garden's Children's Guide is now available on-line

 Are you interested in booking a tour of McKee Botanical Garden?
 If so, please contact our Volunteer Coordinator, Ro vanDright at 772-794-0601 ext.
 113 or by email firstname.lastname@example.org.

-Remember, your tour is not confirmed until you have spoken with our Volunteer Coordinator.
+Remember, your tour is not confirmed until we have received your deposit and you have spoken with our Volunteer Coordinator.